stakater/mto-docs/content/managed-kubernetes/aws-eks.md

       username: sso-devteam:{{SessionName}}
 ```

-Since this user also doesnt have attached RBAC, trying to access anything in the cluster would throw an error
+Since this user also doesn't have attached RBAC, trying to access anything in the cluster would throw an error

 ```terminal
 $ kubectl get svc